 Prior to joining PooranLaw, Justin articled at one of Canada’s largest labour and employment law boutiques where he worked on complex matters that directly impacted precarious individuals, including several employment class actions and an extensive review of the workplace harassment policies of a large federal organization.
 Justin also had the privilege of serving as a Case Worker with Parkdale Community Legal Services (a legal aid clinic in Toronto) where he fought for tenant rights and represented clients at the Ontario Landlord and Tenant Board.

 During law school, Justin cultivated an interest in advocacy and access to justice initiatives.
 He competed in numerous oral advocacy competitions, received a Distinguished Oralist award in the Lerners Cup Moot, represented Osgoode at the American Bar Association Regional Negotiation Competition, and was part of Osgoode’s Walsh Family Law Moot team.
 He co-authored a research paper exploring online intake, which was featured in a video published on Canadian Lawyer and reviewed by Legal Aid Ontario as part of their research into improving access to justice for rural and remote communities.
-He continues to advocate for access to justice through legal aid and has co-authored an academic article on Legal Aid Ontario which is forthcoming in the Journal of Law and Social Policy.
+He continues to advocate for access to justice through legal aid and has co-authored an academic article on Legal Aid Ontario, published in the Journal of Law and Social Policy.
 Justin graduated from Osgoode Hall Law School (JD) and Wilfrid Laurier University (BA (Hons) Political Science and Communication Studies) With High Distinction.